Student Transportation Subsidies

 Funded by the Transportation Management Fee, South Seattle College subsidizes many different transportation options for students.
 South students can save money, save the environment, and relieve stress.

-The SCCD-issued ORCA Card is a transit pass that is accepted by all 6 Puget Sound regional transit authorities.
+The SSC-issued ORCA Card is a transit pass that is accepted by all six Puget Sound regional transit authorities.
 The pass can be used for travel during peak and off-peak times without zone-restrictions.
-Students can purchase the ORCA card from the cashier in the student services portion of the Robert Smith building.
+Students can purchase the ORCA card from the Cashier's Office in the student services portion of the Robert Smith Building (RSB map).

 Students may purchase either an ORCA Card or Parking Permit, but not both.